telliott99/MyJava/files.rst

 Files and IO
 ############

 Here is a working example that shows reading from and writing to files in Java, with appropriate concern for failures.
-It uses an ArrayList (which we will get to in a later section), and various other objects I don't know much about at the minute.
-The main reason to put it here is as a working model when you want to write code to do this.
+It uses an ArrayList (which we will get to in a later section).

+The main reason to put it here is for use as a working model when you want to write code to do this.

 .. sourcecode:: java